Towards Out-of-Distribution Adversarial Robustness: Results

 \subsection{CIFAR10 with hyperparameter optimisation}

-Unlike in previous subsections, in this subsection we use weight decay and attempt to find an optimal learning rate schedule for each defense.
+On CIFAR10 with the ResNet18, we use weight decay and search for an optimal learning rate schedule individually for each defense.
 The results are summarised in Table \ref{table:tuned_cifar}.
-Due to its worse performance compared to the other baselines on CIFAR10 with a ResNet18 (which we confirm to be especially true when tuning hyperparameters in preliminary experiments), we chose not to use the Avg$_\textit{PGDs}$ baseline here.
+We chose not to use the Avg$_\textit{PGDs}$ baseline here, due to performing worse compared to the other baselines on CIFAR10 with a ResNet18 (which we confirm to be especially true when tuning hyperparameters in preliminary experiments).
+We direct the reader to Apdx \ref{apdx:subsec:CIFAR10} for CIFAR10 results with an ablation on custom hyperparameter optimisation for each model, which leads to even greater advantages in using REx, and which includes the Avg$_\textit{PGDs}$ baseline.

 The cumulative effect of weight decay and learning rate schedules significantly improves all defenses' robustness, as shown by \citet{rice2020overfitting} and \citet{pang2020bag}.
 Once again, we observe that REx improves significantly the seen and unseen ensemble accuracies over the baselines.
-Moreover, with hyperparameter tuning, REx appears to lose less performance on the best performing domains.
-This is particularly notable in the case of $P_2$ attacks, where for example REx improves the $P_2$ accuracy by $+0.8$\% with hyperparameter tuning, vs $-4.5$\% without when training on $\{P_\infty, \textit{DF}_\infty, \textit{CW}_2\}$.
-As before, we also note that $P_\infty$ adversarial training performs better than the baselines on the ensemble of attacks used in this paper, even with the addition of AutoAttack$_2$ to the ensembles containing unseen attacks.
+We also note that $P_\infty$ adversarial training performs better than the baselines on the ensemble of attacks used in this paper, even with the addition of AutoAttack$_2$ to the ensembles containing unseen attacks.
 Moreover, only REx is able to perform better than $P_\infty$ adversarial training on $P_\infty$ attacks.
+In other words, multi-perturbation defenses only perform better than $P_\infty$ against ensembles of attacks when used with REx.